panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 ## 3. Event delegation

-Let's use the event delegation to catch the clicks on multiple buttons:
+Let's use the event delegation to catch clicks on multiple buttons:

 ```html
 <div id="buttons"> <!-- Step 1 -->